marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 ### Combined Formats

 Databases can (usually) store *both* vector and raster formats simultaneously.
-They have the the advantages of both spatial files plus the SQL features of a database, which makes them very nice to work with.
+They have the advantages of both spatial files plus the SQL features of a database, which makes them very nice to work with.

 #### Esri File Geodatabase